sharmisnair/CreditCardsVerifier/README.md

 * Only one entry point class **CreditCardsProcessor** which stores a map of credit cards and their hashes and, therefore, is aware of only one class **CreditCard**
 * An instance of **CreditCard** will represent a given credit card.
 A CreditCard has a **CreditCardTxnHistory** (composition) which takes care of all validations and updates to transactions for the given credit card.
 * **CreditCardTxnHistory** has the core business logic which is outlined in the Algorithm Overview above.
 This object has a **CreditCardTxnHistorySlider** (composition) which stores the sliding window details like starting index and total amount spent.
 If there is any change to how transactions are validated, CreditCardTxnHistory can easily be extended by replacing CreditCardTxnHistorySlider with a new class object.
-* **CreditCardTxnHistorySlidingWindow** interface stores the key variables like 24 hours and handles logic like time difference etc - if this window period changes, this interface will be the only place where the changes need to be made.
+* **CreditCardTxnHistorySlidingWindow** class stores the key variables like 24 hours and handles logic like time difference etc - if this window period changes, this class will be the only place where the changes need to be made or if a new window class is created, it can be easily injected into CreditCardTxnHistory as a new dependency leaving it open for extension.
 * **Logger** class can easily be extended to handle printing of output to other streams or channels

 ##### UML Diagram of Classes and relationships